ome/omero_search_engine/docs/configuration/configuration_installtion.rst

     * the indices are saved in this script ({path/to/project}/omero_search_engine/search_engine/cache_functions/elasticsearch/elasticsearch_templates.py)
     * add_resource_data_to_es_index: Insert the data to the ELasticsearch index; the data can be in a single file (CSV format) or multiple files.

-* It has some utility functions inside the manage.py script to build hd5 cash files.
-    * These files contain the available key and value pair inside the database.
-    * The user builds them using a direct connection with the Postgres database server.
-    * These cashed data is available to the user through URLs as it is described in the user manual.

 Application installation using docker:
 ======================================
 Ubuntu and Centos7 images are provided
-* The user should pull the image from:
+* The user can build the image using the following command:

-    * Ubuntu: [imageurl]
-    * Centos: [imageurl]
+    * docker build . -f deployment/docker/centos/Dockerfile -t searchengine

 * The user should first pull the image and then run using a command docker run and then the image name.
-* The image runs on port 5569 so mapping this port is required to expose the port to the host machine
+* The image runs on port 5577 so mapping this port is required to expose the port to the host machine
 * Also, folders (i.e. /etc/searchengine) and user home folder ($HOME) should be mapped to folder inside the the host machine.
     * It will be used to save the configuration file so the user can configure his instance
     * in addition, it will be used to save the logs files and other cached data.

 * Example of running the docker run command for Centos image: which maps the etc/searchengine to the user home folder to save the log files, in addition, to mapping the application configuration file
-    * docker run --rm -p 5569:5569 v /home/kmohamed001/.app_config.yml:/opt/app-root/src/.app_config.yml -v $HOME/:/etc/searchengine/  searchengine
+    * docker run --rm -p 5577:5577 v /home/kmohamed001/.app_config.yml:/opt/app-root/src/.app_config.yml -v $HOME/:/etc/searchengine/  searchengine
 * The user can call any method inside manage.py by adding the method name by end of the run command. e.g:
-    *  docker run --rm -p 5569:5569 v /home/kmohamed001/.app_config.yml:/opt/app-root/src/.app_config.yml -v $HOME/:/etc/searchengine/  searchengine  show_saved_indices
+    *  docker run --rm -p 5577:5577 v /home/kmohamed001/.app_config.yml:/opt/app-root/src/.app_config.yml -v $HOME/:/etc/searchengine/  searchengine show_saved_indices

 Searchengine installation and configuration using Ansible: